Food Service

 Please note that this applies only to breakfast and lunch meals and does not include snacks or "a la carte" items.

-Please fill out a new free/reduced application by September 30th helps us receive other funding.
+Please fill out a new free/reduced application by September 30th.
+This helps us receive other funding.

 Applications are on our website.
 If You need assistance or have questions, please contact me at